-In light of our move to online learning from Monday 23 March, it is critical that students access their Perth College UHI email for all communications.
+To assist online learning, it is critical that students access their Perth College UHI email for all communications.
 Any updates will be sent to this student email account.

 If any student needs help accessing their student email, they should please contact their PAT in the first instance.
 If further assistance is required, please then contact the relevant curriculum area, as outlined below:

 • Students on Motor Vehicle, Construction, Maths, Science, Engineering or Aircraft Engineering courses can contact: STEM.firstname.lastname@example.org